 THE IO MEGALITH

 - May 2083 – Hermes I arrives in the Jovian system.
 Exploration modules are deployed to Europa and Io.
-On Io, the crew of the Hermes discover a massive object.
-Dubbed the Io Megalith, the alien objects is a spire of perfectly smooth, reflective black material that twists in an intricate pattern to its peak.
-Scientist study the object for month gathering no useful data before leaving monitors and probes to track the object after their departure.
+On Io, the crew of the Hermes discovered a massive object.
+Dubbed the Io Megalith, the alien object was a spire of perfectly smooth, reflective black material that twists in an intricate pattern to its peak.
+Scientist studied the object for a month gathering no useful data before leaving monitors and probes to track the object after their departure.
 The object is kept secret at the highest levels of government.

 - September 2090 – The Hermes II arrives in orbit of Io.
 After a dedicated search, they are unable to locate the Io Megalith.
 The object has vanished.
 Additionally, the probes meant to monitor the object have been sabotaged, transmitting false data streams in the years since the discovery.

 - June 2092 – Mars orbital infrastructure expands with Mars Orbital 3 coming online.
 Mars is now the premier industrial center outside of earth orbit, providing goods and supplies to the expanding Arcadia colony and the two new homesteads – Ithaca and Marston.
 Additionally, Mars’ first home built starship – the Hephaestus – is built at Arcadia Planitia shipyards.
 The industrial ship sets out into the asteroid belt to begin a one year mission of prospecting and asteroid cracking.

 - First Human Off-Earth Colony – Arcadia Planitia, Mars